This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Not everyone can easily afford this type of care, but there are avenues for assistance.
-Medicare and Medicaid may be options, for instance, while veterans can check with the VA to find out if they are eligible for home care services.
+Medicare and Medicaid may be options for some.
+Veterans can check with the VA to see if they are eligible for home care services.

 Mesothelioma caregivers, whether paid or unpaid, do an important job caring for vulnerable patients.
-They must be compassionate, caring, and prepared to help a patient do the things they used to be able to do for themselves.
-It is an important job, but it is not easy.
-Caregivers need to remember that the also need care.
-They need breaks, support, and help from others in order to do the best job possible.Get Your FREE Mesothelioma Packet
+They must be compassionate, caring, and prepared to help in whatever way necessary.
+This job is essential, but it is rarely easy.
+Caregivers also need breaks, support, and help from others to do the best job possible.Get Your FREE Mesothelioma Packet